BlueByteSystemsInc/PDMShell/src/RUNTEMPLATE.md

 ---
 description: Runs a SOLIDWORKS PDM template by template menu name.
-title: RUNTEMPLATE Command | PDMShell | SOLIDWORKS PDM
+title: runtemplate Command | PDMShell | SOLIDWORKS PDM
 ---
-# RUNTEMPLATE Command
+# runtemplate
 ## Description
 Runs a SOLIDWORKS PDM template from PDMShell by using the template menu name.